 Think twice before you buy consumer credit

-Consumer credit insurance is not compulsory.
-If you are
+Consumer credit insurance offers poor value and is not

 What is consumer credit